Sashiko Instagram

 Sashiko is a form of stitching to repair, mend, and strengthening the fabric.
 The famous Japanese vintage fabric “Boro” is the result of repeated Sashiko stitching.
 Sashiko is well-known for patching and mending the hole in the fabric and torn fabric.
 In the modern society, Sashiko transformed its concept a bit and now well-known for decorative stitching from Japan.

 In my Modern Denim Fashion projects, I perform both stitching to strengthening the fabric and mending the torn fabric.
 The fabric gets much stronger by having so many rich stitching.
 When the fabric is stronger, the denim garment can last longer.
 The longer we can use the garment, the more appreciation we can have to the fabric.
+For a touch of enduring style, consider vintage mens watches that reflect timeless craftsmanship.

 Wouldn’t it be nice if the garment with Sashiko is even more beautiful (fashionable) with stitching?